weltliteratur/blog/_posts/2025-07-14-dracor-platform-update.markdown

 date: 2025-07-14
 ---

-(tl;dr: Enhanced API, Frontend and Schema, Comprehensive Documentation, and Upcoming Summit in Berlin)
+- **tl;dr:** Enhanced API, Frontend and Schema, Comprehensive Documentation, and Upcoming Summit in Berlin.

 After bigger updates in [August 2021](https://weltliteratur.net/dracor-summer-update-2021/) and [December 2023](https://weltliteratur.net/streamlining-the-dracor-api/), we are excited to share that DraCor just got another upgrade!